 Keep in mind, packaging takes up a lot of extra space so as you bring home new items make sure you take the time to decant your supplies as you put them away.

 Take it from me, it would be SO easy to stuff these drawers with all sorts of gift wrapping goodies just for the sake of convenience, you know?

 Don’t do that to yourself, ok?

-You can keep your gift-wrapping station organized, maintained and clutter free with very little effort.
-I’m talking 15 minutes a month or less, if you’re diligent about putting your gift-wrapping tools and supplies back where they belong every. time. you. use. them.
+You can keep your easy vintage dresser gift wrap station organized, maintained, and clutter-free with very little effort.
+I’m talking 15 minutes a month or less if you’re diligent about putting your gift-wrapping tools and supplies back where they belong every time you use them.

-Don’t forget to stop by these creative ladies and see what gift wrapping-ideas they have in store for you as well!
+Don’t forget to stop by these creative ladies and see what gift wrapping ideas they have in store for you as well…Instagram, Facebook and Pinterest.